Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
-1. Turn on Vue production mode when deploying for production, as it's currently running in development mode.
+*  Turn on Vue production mode when deploying for production, as it's currently running in development mode.
     See more tips at https://vuejs.org/guide/deployment.html

-2. Edit Login view to add welcome content
+* Edit Login view to add welcome content

+* Add password reset table to database

+* Add foreign key drop statements to down() in the migrations

 ****************************